 With these insights in mind, I started to look at another project I’ve been involved in for the last five years: Wide Ideas, a platform for companies to crowdsource ideas and creativity.

-What I wanted to do was to look at the ideas companies gather from their employees and try to predict whether they would implement the idea or not.
+What I wanted to do was to look at the ideas companies gathered from their employees and try to predict whether they would implement the idea or not.

-We’re now able to make decent predictions on whether or not we will implement a creative idea or not.
+We can now make decent predictions on whether or not we will implement a creative idea.
 We can visualize this to encourage more great ideas through gamification.

 Can we find a good idea that doesn’t follow the general patterns of a good idea?
 No, not—not yet, at least.

 Still, for the product, and given that you look at an organization that can harvest 10,000 ideas per year, finding ways to highlight and encourage particular ideas can save time and resources.
-So just by going from 10,000 ideas to 100 probably good ideas and visualizing the result saves lots of time.
+So just going from 10,000 to 100 (perhaps) good ideas and visualizing the result saves lots of time.